lisphilar/covid19-sir/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Question about CovsirPhy and this project.
+about: Question regarding CovsirPhy and this project
 title: '[Question/Docs] '
 labels: question
 assignees: ''